AnakinKaleb/CAP4770-RDV/README.md

 email: abirm001@fiu.edu

-# My code foe the machine learning class
+# My code for the machine learning class

 Mostly this contains the Jupyter notebooks i used for the class.